dedis/cothority/byzcoin/trie/README.md

 We support two types of storage backends: in-memory and on-disk (via [boltdb](https://github.com/etcd-io/bbolt)).
-The in-memory version is good for testing or used as a temporary because the data does not presist upon closing.
+The in-memory version is good for testing or used as a temporary because the data does not persist upon closing.
 Nevertheless, it is possible to copy from one backend to another.

 Trie
 ----
 `Trie` is the main data structure of the package.
-The functions that you'll use the most often is `Set`, `Get` and `Delete`.
+The functions that you'll use the most often are `Set`, `Get` and `Delete`.
 The value is committed if the operation returns without an error.
 Additionally, we support batch processing using `Batch`, where the input is a set of operations and these will be processed atomically.

 To proof whether a value exists, `GetProof` should be used.
-It will return a hash-chain from the root to either the leaf node, which contains the value, or an empty node.
-Thus proving the existance or absence.
+It will return a hash-chain from the root to either the leaf node, which contains the value, or an empty node, proving the existence or absence.

 Staging Trie